How much are rates going up?

 The higher electric rates for ComEd are part of the company’s “formula rate.”
 Under a state law originally passed in 2011, the “Energy Infrastructure and Modernization Act,” ComEd is allowed to use a formula to determine its delivery rates each year for up to the next decade.
 The increases will pay for $2.6 billion in.

 Ameren is both an electric and gas utility.
 On the electric side, it too charges a formula rate to cover about $600 million in upgrades.
-But the formula for Ameren will lead to a $45 million rate cut on Jan.
+But the formula for Ameren will lead to aon Jan.
 1, 2014, because the utility has yet to launch major upgrades to its power grid.

 What is CUB’s response?

 CUB is disappointed.
-A rate hike is never good news for Illinois consumers, and more than 2,000 people used ComEd and Ameren increases.
-In both cases, we plan to file a petition for rehearing, which is an appeal before the ICC, to lessen the damage to consumers. to oppose the
+A rate hike is never good news for Illinois consumers, and more than 2,000 people used to oppose the and increases.
+In both cases, we plan to file a petition for rehearing, which is an appeal before the ICC, to lessen the damage to consumers.